 All foods are priced based on weight, though we often don't examine these too closely.
 Pick 5 items and identify the price difference between the bulk/ whole item and the convenience version.
+See the cost of convenience poster on stopfoodwaste.ie for reference.

-Planning & Shopping 5 Planning and Shopping Activity 3 Loving Lists Shopping lists are one of the most important weapons in the battle against food waste.
+Planning and Shopping Activity 3 Loving Lists

+Shopping lists are one of the most important weapons in the battle against food waste.
 Not only do they help reduce food waste, they can save time and money.

-to do Most households have a small number of meals they typically eat.
+Most households have a small number of meals they typically eat.
 Make a list of these meals and a shopping list for each one.
 You can undertake this task at home or in class groups at school referencing recipes used in class.

-7 Get App Happy!
+Get App Happy!